ivangfr/springboot-keycloak-openldap/README.md

 It will return:
 ```
-Code: 200
+HTTP/1.1 200
-Response Body: bgates, it is private.
+bgates, it is private.
 ```

 7. Run the command bellow to get an access token for `mcuban` user.